PlanQK/planqk-platform-docs/platform_instructions/service_platform.md

 #### Start the Docker container

-In this case, you need to pass the input (`"data"` and `"params"` separately) as environment variables (base64 encoded) into the container.
+You need to pass the objects :code:`"data"` and :code:`"params"` as environment variables (base64 encoded) into the container.
-You can either use command line tools like `base64` or [Base64 Encoder](https://www.base64encode.org) for encoding the input.
+You can either use command line tools like :code:`base64` or [Base64 Encoder](https://www.base64encode.org) for encoding the input.

-For example, to create a base64 encoded string of the `"data"` part of the `input.json` file, execute the following:
+For example, to create a base64 encoded string of the :code:`"data"` part of the :code:`input.json` file, execute the following:

 ```bash
 base64 -w 0 <<EOF